-If you have any questions, please call our Member Services Department at 1-877-907-4742.
+If you have any questions, call Member Services at 1-877-907-4742.

 B. REIMBURSEMENT FOR BILLS YOU PAY

 If you pay a provider who is not a Plan Provider for a Covered Benefit, we will reimburse you less your applicable Member Cost Sharing.
 Claim reimbursements must be submitted to the following addresses: